Seaside villages' food & wine

 Day three: Cesenatico.
 The Canal Port, designed by Leonardo da Vinci, is the precise spot around which the historical centre of Cesenatico was developed.
 Start your tour here and stroll down the docks until you reach and admire the fish shop in Piazza Fiorentini, built in the 1800s in Liberty style.
 Behind this market there are two small piazzas called Piazzetta delle Erbe and Piazzetta delle Conserve.

-At Port-Canal, right before a well-deserved break along the seashore, you can take a look at the boats of the Museo Galleggiante della Marineria, the only museum in Italy, and among the few in the world, that has a true floating section with eleven boats in the water, three of which are still in use.
+At Port-Canal, right before a well-deserved break along the seashore, you can take a look at the boats of the Museo Galleggiante della Marineria, the only museum in Italy, and among the few in the world, that has a true floating section with ten boats in the water, two of which are still in use.
 This guarantees that the intangible asset of ancient navigation practices is preserved and handed down.

 Typical foods in Cesenatico: besides the classic piadina [simple local flat bread] that you can eat while walking along the seashore, traditional cuisine in Cesenatico also offers crescione, passatelli [pasta made with Parmesan cheese, eggs and breadcrumbs] cooked in broth and to finish a nice slice of bustrengo.
 What is it?
 It’s a homemade cake made of 32 ingredients, 20 of which are known and the other 12 are jealously kept secret.
 The basic ingredients are flour and dried nuts and fruits such as almonds, walnuts and figs.